+REITs are modeled after mutual funds and are designed to finance income-producing real estate to provide investors with regular income streams.
 Unlike traditional stocks, REITs are not publicly traded and cannot be sold through an exchange.
-In addition, they hold additional risks for investors because they frequently feature limited redemption programs and high fees or commissions.
+Additionally, they hold additional risks for investors because they frequently feature limited redemption programs and high fees or commissions.